HavardHarstad/16S-ONT-GUI-workflow-using-EMU-and-KRONA/README.md

 **16S-ONT-GUI-workflow-using-EMU-and-KRONA**
-16S Oxford Nanopore GUI workflow using EMU and KRONA

 A simple GUI python script for analyzing 16S Oxford Nanopore (fastq) reads.
 Require creating a Conda environment for EMU and KRONA combined.